HoussemMhiri/Crypto-App/README.md

-# cryptoVerse
+# Cryptoverse

-**cryptoVerse** is a React-based application that provides comprehensive information about cryptocurrencies.
+**Cryptoverse** is a React-based application that provides comprehensive information about cryptocurrencies.
 The app features global crypto statistics, detailed information on top cryptocurrencies, price charts, and news about the crypto world.

 ## Features